softlayer/githubio_source/content/reference/datatypes/SoftLayer_Network_LoadBalancer_Global_Host/_index.md

 ---
 title: "SoftLayer_Network_LoadBalancer_Global_Host"
-description: "The SoftLayer_Network_LoadBalancer_Global_Host data type represents a single host that belongs to a global load balancer... "
+description: "The global load balancer service has been deprecated and is no longer available."
 layout: "datatype"
 tags:
     - "datatype"